 - Ceramics for Energy Conversion, Storage, and Distribution Systems

 - Ceramics for Energy Conservation and Efficiency

-Mrityunjay Singh, Ohio Aerospace Institute, Cleveland, USA
+- Mrityunjay Singh, Ohio Aerospace Institute, Cleveland, USA

-Tatsuki Ohji, AIST, Nagoya, Japan
+- Tatsuki Ohji, AIST, Nagoya, Japan

-Alexander Michaelis, Fraunhofer Institute for Ceramic Technologies and Systems, IKTS, Germany
+- Alexander Michaelis, Fraunhofer Institute for Ceramic Technologies and Systems, IKTS, Germany

 The American Ceramic Society values diverse and inclusive participation within the field of ceramic science and engineering.
 ACerS strives to promote involvement and access to leadership opportunity regardless of race, ethnicity, gender, religion, age, sexual orientation, nationality, disability, appearance, geographic location, career path or academic level.